How You Can Lower Your Heating Bill

 Very few new boiler designs use an actual flame anymore, so you'll be relying on technology instead: if you can't restart it, get an engineer to take a look since they're more likely to identify the damaged components correctly.

 These aren't very common these days but can be extremely dangerous.
 You'll need a Gas Safe Registered engineer to handle these problems since they're certified and qualified to offer engineer services and/or a quote concerning boiler systems that use gas as fuel.

 Even something as small as a broken valve can cause a gas leak or a build-up of flammable fuels, so don't attempt to fix it yourself unless you're also a Gas Safe Registered engineer.

-If you find your boiler not firing up for the central heating at a scheduled time, there might be something wrong with the scheduling timer: this is mostly a feature of electronic boiler models that have built-in online connections or time settings.
+If you find your boiler is not firing up for the central heating system at a scheduled time, there might be something wrong with the scheduling timer: this is mostly a feature of electronic boiler models that have built-in online connections or time settings.

 It could be something as small as the clocks changing or the options being set incorrectly, but it can still be irritating to deal with.
 Try to adjust the settings or refer to the manual if you don't know-how.

 This is always important since your boiler needs them for even its most basic functions.
 If you don't have any electricity or gas heating water up, then you need to try and reconnect everything.

 This can be incredibly risky if you are untrained, but a professional quote can be higher than expected depending on the problem.
 We would advise not to do this yourself and call a Gas Safe engineer.